-The acceptance of PhD candidates at Noragric requires external funding, as Noragric has no funds at its discretion to provide stipends, research grants, or extensions in the case of expiring grants.
+Acceptance of PhD candidates at Noragric requires external funding, as Noragric has no funds at its discretion to provide stipends, research grants, or extensions in the case of expiring grants.
 The applicant is responsible for securing the necessary funding.
-Funding sources may include: University Scholarship, Norwegian Research Council scholarship, NUFU scholarship (Norwegian Universities' Committee for Development Research and Education), NORAD or similar scholarships, project funding, home country/ home institute funds.
-Applicants holding a scholarship can only be accepted if adequate funds for field research, travel, fee to the faculty and other running costs have been secured (This does not apply if you apply for a PhD scholarship through an announced position at NMBU) Applicants from collaborating institutions should preferably apply through the institutional agreement to secure additional funding.
+Funding sources may include: Norwegian Research Council scholarship, University Scholarship, NUFU scholarship (Norwegian Universities' Committee for Development Research and Education), NORAD or similar scholarships, "Quota scholarship" (Norwegian State Education Loan Fund), project funding, home country/ home institute funds.
+Applicants holding a scholarship can only be accepted if adequate funds for field research, travel and other running costs have been secured.
+Applicants from collaborating institutions should preferably apply through the institutional agreement to secure additional funding.